That Apple Card may not be as private as you think

 Anyway.
 With a flourish, my friend presented his Apple Card.
 It seemed to glow faintly, but I knew that was just my poor eyesight.
 Or maybe just how poor people see it.
 I watched how my friend handled the white titanium, laser-etched card.
 Kind of avoiding skin contact.

-I wanted to hold it very badly, but only because I'd read it was as scratchable as your favorite album and as porous as Silly Putty.
+I wanted to hold it badly, but only because I'd read it was as scratchable as your favorite album and as porous as Silly Putty.
 Would my approaching touch of zero net worth trigger an alarm?
 Burning with curiosity, I kept my arms at my sides.

 While teasing Apple for making another product too pretty for the real world is deserved, it says a lot that one of the friends I respect the most in cybersecurity was first in line to apply for the card.
 And Apple's recent statements and actions about consumer privacy are pretty exciting.
-Although it's important to point out that the barrier to Apple's level of privacy and security for shopping requires a pricey new iPhone — a cost that's out of reach for many people, myself included.
+However, it's important to point out that the barrier to Apple's level of privacy and security for shopping requires a pricey new iPhone -- a cost that's out of reach for many people, myself included.

-At the same time, I started to hear warnings from adult industry professionals that Apple Card's privacy assurances were not to be trusted.
-It's a good question: with Apple's aggressively conservative stance on sex in the past, will it behave like banking's war on sex and closeout entire classes of "edgy" businesses, like the adult industry, marijuana-related business, and cryptocurrency?
+At the same time, I started to hear warnings from adult-industry professionals that Apple Card's privacy assurances were not to be trusted.
+It's a good question: With Apple's aggressively conservative stance on sex in the past, will it behave like banking's war on sex and close out entire classes of "edgy" businesses, like the adult industry, marijuana-related companies and cryptocurrency?

 When reached for comment, an Apple spokesperson was not willing to speak on the record.

-Concerns from people in sex-related businesses about Apple's morally-policed gated community make sense.
-Anyone who's been paying attention knows that while the company leads in LGBTQ-positivity, it has a reputation of being so extremely sex-negative that it rivals Facebook's conservative prudery.
+Concerns from people in sex-related businesses about Apple's morally policed, gated community make sense.
+Anyone who's been paying attention knows that while the company leads in LGBTQ positivity, it has a reputation of being so extremely sex-negative that it rivals Facebook's conservative prudery.
 Which, to be clear, disproportionately affects women and LGBTQ people, who are the primary populations in sex ed, sex work, sex culture and art, and sex tech.
 Apple says no apps for you, keep your podcasts censored.
 Celebrity status is the exception, of course, always.

 Apple Card isn't a user-generated marketplace, but with the swift and sudden action Apple took to wipe out the livelihoods of 5,000 app makers in 2010 (based on Apple's hatred of sex), we'd be wise to remember that the company has a history of taking action on a capricious whim.
-And when adult industry publications warn businesses and professionals in that sector to "beware" it behooves us to find out why.
+And when adult-industry publications warn businesses and professionals in that sector to "beware," it behooves us to find out why.

 "At Apple, we firmly believe in your right to privacy," the Apple Card's security and privacy page states.
 "That's why we created a unique architecture for Apple Card that generates things like your transaction history and spending summaries right in the Wallet app on your iPhone."
-We can trust that this is encrypted and tight: again, Apple's security team has a badass reputation for a reason.
+We can trust that this is encrypted and tight: Again, Apple's security team has a badass reputation for a reason.

 Still, how it'll stand up to police forcing suspects to unlock phones with Face ID or future Cellebrite attacks will be interesting to see.
 If you jailbreak it, that's all on you, pal.

-It's important to note here just how much sex workers (and writers, and educators, and artists) are the canary in the coal mine for your security and privacy.
-To be clear: if sex workers start getting their Apple Pay and Apple Card accounts categorically denied, frozen, or taken away, we'll find out whether or not anyone is spying on your transactions and making actionable decisions.
+It's important to note here just how much sex workers (and writers and educators and artists) are the canary in the coal mine for your security and privacy.
+To be clear: If sex workers start getting their Apple Pay and Apple Card accounts categorically denied, frozen or taken away, we'll find out whether or not anyone is spying on your transactions and making actionable decisions.

 Like security, privacy promises are only as good as the links in the chain.